Mvhaynes/Project1-covid-analysis/README.md

 # Health Insurance Coverage

-The final barchart compares the proportion of uninsured individuals and the percentage of COVID-19 fatalities.
+The final scatterplot compares the proportion of uninsured individuals and the percentage of COVID-19 fatalities.
 The chart shows no relationship between communities with higher uninsurance rates and COVID-19 fatalities.

 # Resources